 In most cases, the tagger succeeds in choosing the correct tag for the deviant word on probabilistic grounds (in the example en is correctly analyzed as an indefinite, singular and common gender article by the tagger).
 However, since errors are statistically rare compared to grammatical constructions, the tagger can sometimes choose the wrong tag for a morphosyntactically deviant form.
-In such cases, when the tagger is known to make mistakes, the error rules can be used in re-tagging the sentence to correct the tagging mistake.
+In some cases when the tagger is known to make mistakes, the error rules can be used in re-tagging the sentence to correct the tagging mistake.
+An example of this is when the distance between two agreeing words is larger than the scope of the tagger.
 Thus, a combination of probabilistic and rule-based methods is used even during basic word tag disambiguation.